mexomagno/stereogramaxo/README.md

 ###TODO:
 - Write a decent --help menu
+- Hidden-surface removal (removes artifacts)
+- Optimize stereogram generation algorithm
 - Maybe develop a friendlier GUI
-- Optimize stereogram generation algorithm

 ###Coming soon:
 If you take a look at the files on the repository, you'll see *"animated_sirds.py"*.